freeverseio/laos-smart-contracts/batch-minter/README.md

 # A contract to do batch minting and evolution interacting with LAOS precompiles

 Note that all methods remains in sole control of the owner of the batchMinter contract.
+This repository is experimental, use at your own risk.

 ## Contract